lukearp/Azure-IAC-Bicep/Standard-Deployments/Private-Synapse/ReadMe.md

-dnsSubscriptionId | string | Subscription to where DNS Zones and Records are to be deployed dnsRgName | string | Resource Group to where the DNS Zones and Records are to be deployed azureGovernment | bool | Deploy in Azure Government, default: false tags | object | Resource Tags
+dnsSubscriptionId | string | Subscription to where DNS Zones and Records are to be deployed dnsRgName | string | Resource Group to where the DNS Zones and Records are to be deployed azureGovernment | bool | Deploy in Azure Government, default: false autoApprovePLToStorage | bool | Approve the PL Endpoint from Synapse on the Azure Blob Storage.
+Requires a Managed Identity that has rights to approve the PL Endpoint on the storage.
+managedIdentityId | string | Resource ID of a Managed Identity to approve the PL from Synapse.
+Only needed if autoApprovePLToStorage = true tags | object | Resource Tags

 # Example